 Rodents like to burrow in the walls of homes during the winter months.
 By Summer, there’s a family of rodents living with you.
-Town & Country Pest Control can eliminate rats, mice, and other animals who have invaded your home.
+Town & Country Pest Control can eliminate rats, mice, and other animals that have invaded your home.

 Rats, mice, and other rodents have long been associated with disease and were, in fact, responsible for the outbreaks of bubonic plague throughout the Middle Ages.
 Though the bubonic plague is less of a threat, mice, rats, and rodents are still vectors for disease.